—————AM Portables Mega Shootout – 2021 Update—————

 Unit To Unit Variability: No two samples of a given model perform absolutely identically as received, especially vintage sets.
 Usually I completely rehabilitate the old radios I acquire, doing any repairs as needed to restore full, normal operation followed by a careful alignment to ensure the unit is operating at peak efficiency.
 I have been lucky enough to be able to examine multiple samples of many of the top models and have found that even after I have done everything possible some variations may still exist.
 When that happens I use a good, typical sample for these tests…an unusual sample either good or bad is obviously not the best candidate to judge a model in general.
 This seems to be the most reliable way to judge each radio’s inherent capabilities.
-This unit-to-unit variability is also a problem with many current models.
+This unit-to-unit variability is somewhat less of a problem with many current models, especially the better ones.

 Far Left: Zenith Royal 500 Series & Channel Masters

 Near Left: A Mix with Several Zeniths, RCA’s & Misc